cs50nestm/cs50labs/variables/README.md

 {% next %}

 ## Declaring a Variable
 In the C programming language, we have to create, or declare, a variable before we can use it.
-We do this by telling the program the type of data our variable will hold, for instance an integer, and the name of your variable.
+We do this by telling the program the type of data our variable will hold, followed by the name of the variable, as in:

 ```c
 int age;